Johannes-Gross/Time-Series-Library/README.md

-# Time Series Library (TSlib)
+# Enhancing Temporal Causality in TimesNet with 2D TCN

-The current repository is based on a forked version of the TSlib and contains the code based used to complete a project conducted in the context of the "Deep Learning" class taught during the Fall semester of 2023 at ETH Zurich.
+The current repository is based on a forked version of the TSlib and contains the code base used in a project for Deep Learning class taught during the Fall semester of 2023 at ETH Zurich.

 In the scope of this project, we attempted to add the element of causality in the seminal TimesNet work.
 In order to test our approach we deploy a plethora of datasets from various domains and train different baseline models to compare with our proposed method.